Skip to content

 File Management: Secure asset storage and delivery system for campaign images, user avatars, and program-related media with role-based access controls.

-Authentication & Authorization: Multi-level security system supporting USER, BUSINESS, ADMIN, and SYSTEM access levels with JWT-based authentication and comprehensive permission management.
+Authentication & Authorization: Multi-level security supporting USER, BUSINESS, ADMIN, and SYSTEM access levels with JWT-based authentication.

 Blockchain Integration: Multi-chain support for token operations including network configuration, smart contract deployment, and cross-chain compatibility.